-The lawsuit, filed in federal court on Friday, concerns WBD’s exclusive domestic streaming rights to the show, which is distributed via the HBO Max service.
+The lawsuit, filed in New York state court on Friday, concerns WBD’s exclusive domestic streaming rights to the show, which is distributed via the HBO Max service.
 WBD’s then-parent company, AT&T, paid $500 million to Paramount Global and South Park Studios to grab the exclusive domestic streaming rights to South Park from Disney’s Hulu, a deal that is supposed to be locked in until early 2025.

 Despite the deal, in 2021, Paramount announced it had struck a deal with South Park Studios for the production of more than a dozen specials to be streamed exclusively on Paramount Plus.
 Those specials began streaming last year.